Skip to content

 3. Trusting On-Disk / File-Embedded Offsets

-What goes wrong -- File system and log drivers read offset/index fields from on-disk structures and use them as memory indices without bounds checking.
-A crafted image triggers out-of-bounds access.
-CLFS contains three such CVEs: CVE-2025-29824, CVE-2022-37969, and CVE-2023-28252 -- all exploited in the wild.
-CVE-2025-24992 (ntfs.sys) is another example.
+What goes wrong: File system and log drivers read offset/index fields from on-disk structures and use them as memory indices without bounds checking.
+A crafted disk image triggers out-of-bounds access in kernel context.
+CLFS has been the worst offender, with CVE-2025-29824, CVE-2022-37969, and CVE-2023-28252 all exploited in the wild by ransomware groups.
+CVE-2025-24992 (ntfs.sys) demonstrates that the pattern extends beyond CLFS to any driver that parses complex on-disk formats.

 if (record->FieldOffset + record->FieldLength > ContainerSize)